Fractures in nuclear graphite

 Configurational Mechanics in Heterogeneous Materials

-“Configurational Mechanics for Modelling Continuous Crack Propagation in Heterogeneous Materials” extends the principles of configurational mechanics to modelling crack propagation in brittle, heterogeneous materials.
+“Configurational Mechanics for Modelling Continuous Crack Propagation in Heterogeneous Materials” which extends the principles of configurational mechanics to modelling crack propagation in brittle, heterogeneous materials.
 Key aspects of this work include:

 • Theoretical Basis: Utilizing principles of configurational mechanics, based on the local form of the first law of thermodynamics, for establishing equilibrium conditions for the crack front.